-3.1 The National Bus Strategy (NBS) was published on 15 March 2021 and sets out a new approach for the provision of bus transport in England outside of London.

-Whilst there are no changes to primary legislation, it does include changes to regulations under the Bus Services Act 2017.

-- The Levelling Up White Paper published on 2 February 2022 stated that "The UK Government will fund ambitious plans for bus improvement, enhancing services and reducing fares".
-Portsmouth was one of just five authorities named though it was said not to be an exhaustive list.
-A link to the Levelling Up White Paper may be found here: Levelling Up the United Kingdom GOV.UK (www.gov.uk) - 3.3 The key objectives of the NBS are: - More frequent: Turn up and go services, where passengers don't need a timetable, should be provided on major urban routes. - Faster and more reliable: Buses must have greater priority on urban roads.
-LTAs will be given new powers to enforce traffic regulations. - Cheaper: more low, flat, fares in towns and cities, lower point-to-point fares elsewhere, and more daily price capping everywhere. - More comprehensive: ...
-More services should operate in the evenings, weekends, and at night. - Easier to understand: ...everything passengers need to know at their fingertips - Easier to use: Common tickets, passes and daily capping should be available on all services irrespective of operator, at little or no premium to single-operator fares. - Better to ride in: Comfortable, high-specification, modern buses - Better integrated: with each other and, over time, other modes - Greener: deliver 4,000 more zero emission buses. - Accessible and inclusive by design: buses, stops, on-board information - Innovative: harnessing the entrepreneurial skills of the best operators - Seen as a safe mode of transport: end to end support of personal safety - 3.4 The NBS places new responsibilities on Local Transport Authorities (LTA) to enter into an Enhanced Partnership (EP) with bus operators and to set ambitious and measured targets to deliver improvements to bus services and to the city through a Bus Service Improvement Plan (BSIP) which sets out the detail. - 3.5 The DfT guidance which sets out participation, frequency of meetings, function and purpose of the EP can be found here:
+- 3.1 The National Bus Strategy (NBS) was published on 15 March 2021 and sets out a new approach for the provision of bus transport in England outside of London.
+Whilst there are no changes to primary legislation, it does include changes to regulations under the Bus Services Act 2017. - 3.2 On 4 April 2022, Portsmouth City Council was advised that it had been offered an indicative funding allocation of up to £48,349,526 towards its Bus Service Improvement Plan (BSIP).
+Funding confirmation is conditional on the submission and implementation of a transformational Enhanced Partnership (EP) which includes firmer and more detailed commitments, from the Local Transport Authority and local bus operators, to deliver a package of prioritised and ambitious improvements to bus services in line with an updated BSIP, DfT feedback and updated guidance. - 3.3 The key objectives of the NBS are: - More frequent: Turn up and go services, where passengers don't need a timetable, should be provided on major urban routes. - Faster and more reliable: Buses must have greater priority on urban roads.
+LTAs will be given new powers to enforce traffic regulations. - Cheaper: more low, flat, fares in towns and cities, lower point-to-point fares elsewhere, and more daily price capping everywhere. - More comprehensive: ...More services should operate in the evenings, weekends, and at night. - Easier to understand: ...everything passengers need to know at their fingertips - Easier to use: Common tickets, passes and daily capping should be available on all services irrespective of operator, at little or no premium to single-operator fares. - Better to ride in: Comfortable, high-specification, modern buses - Better integrated: with each other and, over time, other modes - Greener: deliver 4,000 more zero emission buses. - Accessible and inclusive by design: buses, stops, on-board information - Innovative: harnessing the entrepreneurial skills of the best operators - Seen as a safe mode of transport: end to end support of personal safety - The NBS places new responsibilities on Local Transport Authorities (LTA) to enter into an Enhanced Partnership (EP) with bus operators and to set ambitious and measured targets to deliver improvements to bus services and to the city through a Bus Service Improvement Plan (BSIP) which sets out the detail. - The DfT guidance which sets out participation, frequency of meetings, function and purpose of the EP can be found here: